Student Health Insurance

 Massachusetts state law requires that all students enrolled in at least 75 percent of a full-time course load at an institution of higher learning in Massachusetts must participate in a Student Health Insurance Program (SHIP) or in a health insurance plan with comparable coverage.

 Massachusetts colleges and universities are required to sponsor a health plan for students who do not have health insurance.
-A charge is added to a student's account in the fall term based on criteria mentioned above.
+A charge is added to a student's account in the spring term based on criteria mentioned above.
 The Salem State University Student Health Plan is provided by Blue Cross Blue Shield and administered by University Health Plans.
-The premium for the academic 2016-2017 year is $2,511 and the policy is in effect from August 1, 2016 through July 31, 2017.
+The premium for the spring 2017 term is $1,471 and the policy is in effect from January 1, 2017 through July 31, 2017.